theNewDynamic/oregonsadventurecoast.com/content/blog/dog-friendly-hotels-on-oregon-s-adventure-coast.md

 The perfect place to relax before setting off to explore the many recreational adventures close by.
 The Edgewater Inn offers comfortable rooms & suites with fridge, microwave, & free wifi.
 Fishing/observation deck offers beautiful views of the bay.
 275 E. Johnson Avenue Coos Bay, OR 97420
 541-267-0423 | 800-233-0423

+**Global Inn**
+Newly renovated and re-named, this small motel is ideally located on Hwy 101 in Coos Bay across from the Coos History Museum and Coos Bay Village with shops and restaurants.
+Each room includes free wifi, a flat-screen cable TV, a microwave, a refrigerator and tea & coffee-making facilities.
+1001 N Bayshore Dr, Coos Bay, OR 97420
+(541) 808-0700

 [**Mill Casino • Hotel & RV Park**](https://www.themillcasino.com/)
 Experience over 200 well-appointed rooms and suites in our Tower and Lodge, Las Vegas-style gaming excitement, five excellent dining venues and live entertainment – all with a great view along scenic Coos Bay.
 Free WiFi, pool, hot tub & pets welcome.
 3201 Tremont Avenue North Bend, OR 97459
 541-756-8800 | 800-953-4800